 Preset colour gradients can also be documented, typically only a single preset, of a linear gradient of two of the corporate colours or complementary colours, in order to be used on certain branding products where appropriate.

 The final element of the branding material that needs to be documented in the brand guidelines is the text, font and typography of the different pieces of branding material.
 Fonts are an integral part of the core branding as it reflects the “Tone of Voice” once again and can affect how the consumer perceives the brand.
 A brand should not use more than 2 or 3 fonts, as, like the colour scheme, it can get diluted and appear inconsistent to the consumer.
 The fonts can be used for different purposes, such as for headers and titles, which may be more stylised, and another font for use of the main body of text, that is easier to read in sentences.

 The typeface, font, size of the text, and the line spacing of the text are all values that should be recorded in a brand guidelines document, and may differ depending on the type of branding material it appears on, such as a banner for a social media platform may have larger font sizes than on the logo’s strapline or website banner, and so on.

-If you need your own professional bespoke branding package, including a concise and effective brand guidelines definitions document, contact us today or check out our Digital Marketing page for more information.
-Or check out our Graphic Design page for creative professional designs.
-This will excellently adapt your whole company image, fonts, styles, layout, logo, and colour range that will work in perfect sync with your logo, website, printed leaflets, business cards and more.
+If you need your own professional bespoke branding package tailored to your company, including a concise and effective brand guidelines definitions document, contact us today or check out our Digital Marketing page for more information.
+Or check out our Graphic Design page for creative 2D content design examples.
+This will excellently adapt your whole company image, fonts, styles, layout, logo, and colour range that will work perfectly with your logo, website, printed leaflets, business cards and much more.

 And be sure to check out our YouTube Channel for more interesting and entertaining content.